-Ann Fisher-Wirth is the daughter of a career Army officer and an English teacher.
-Her fourth book of poems, Dream Cabinet, was published by Wings Press in 2012.
-Her other books of poems are Carta Marina, Blue Window, and Five Terraces, and her chapbooks are First, earth, Slide Shows, Walking Wu-Wei’s Scroll, and The Trinket Poems.
+Her other books of poems are Dream Cabinet, published by Wings Press in 2012, Carta Marina, Blue Window, and Five Terraces, and her chapbooks are First, earth, Slide Shows, Walking Wu-Wei’s Scroll, and The Trinket Poems.
 With Laura-Gray Street, she coedited the groundbreaking Ecopoetry Anthology, published by Trinity University Press in 2013.
 Her poems have received numerous awards, including a Malahat Review Long Poem Prize, the Rita Dove Poetry Award, the Mississippi Institute of Arts and Letters Poetry Award, two Mississippi Arts Commission fellowships, and thirteen Pushcart nominations including a Special Mention.
 They have been published in journals such as Prairie Schooner, Blackbird, The Valparaiso Review,Terrain.org, CutThroat, The Mississippi Review, and Copper Nickel.
 In 2012, Ann was a finalist to become Poet Laureate of Mississippi.
-Her current projects are a collaborative poetry/photography manuscript called Mississippi with the acclaimed photographer Maude Schuyler Clay, and a poetry manuscript tentatively called These Things.
+She is currently working on a poetry manuscript tentatively called These Things.